 11. Tuck the dough edges under all the way around the pie.

 12. Make it look pretty by fluting the edge of the dough.

 13. Fill the pie with filling or line with parchment paper and fill with dried beans/pie weights if blind baking

 14. Brush the crust with cream or a beaten egg if desired so the crust browns evenly to a golden brown.

 So now that you have this amazing, no-fail pie crust, what to do with it?

 - dried beans or pie weights (if blind baking the crust without a filling)

 - 3 cups flour

-- cream or beaten egg with 1 tbsp water for egg wash
+- cream or beaten egg with 1 tablespoon water for egg wash

 - Add the flour, sugar, and salt to a large food processor.
 Pulse 3 times to just combine.